Smooth North West: Global Radio franchisee under Communicorp ownership

 Smooth Radio's output was relocated to new owner Global's Leicester Square headquarters from 1 October 2013, a move that coincided with a major overhaul of its schedule, and the closure of Smooth 70s after 21 months on air.

 Global reached an agreement to sell Smooth North West and seven others to Communicorp, as part of a plan to allay competition fears following Global's purchase of GMG Radio.

 On 4 February 2014, the Radio Today website reported that Ofcom had given Global permission to remove Smooth from the Digital One platform, and to replace it with a service playing music from the 1970s, 80s and 90s.
 Under this agreement, Smooth would continue to broadcast on its regional frequencies, but would be required to provide seven hours of local output on weekdays (four hours at weekends) and a regional news service.

 In May 2017, local programming moved from Salford to new studios at the XYZ building in the Spinningfields district of Manchester City Centre.
-Smooth North West shares facilities with sister station XS Manchester and two Global-owned stations, Heart North West and Capital Manchester and Lancashire.
+Smooth North West shares facilities with sister station Radio X 90s and two Global-owned stations, Heart North West and Capital Manchester and Lancashire.

 In September 2019, following OFCOM's decision to relax local content obligations from commercial radio, Smooth's local Drivetime and weekend shows were replaced by network programming from London.
 Local news bulletins, traffic updates and advertising were retained, alongside the station's North West breakfast show.

+On 24 February 2025 a fully networked schedule of programming across all Smooth Radio stations in England was reinstated, with the London-based breakfast show hosted by Jenni Falconer rolled out to the stations in place of local/regional morning programmes; split localised news and advertising were retained.
+Smooth North West breakfast host at the time, Darren Parks, was retained by Smooth Radio and appointed to host the networked Smooth Sanctuary strand on weekday evenings.

 Programming

-Local programming is produced and broadcast from Global's Manchester studios from 6-10am on weekdays.
-All networked programming originates from Global's London headquarters, including The Smooth Drive Home with Angie Greaves.
+The Smooth Sanctuary with Darren Parks is produced and broadcast from Global's Manchester studios from 7-10pm on weekdays, for broadcast across the Smooth Radio network.
+Other networked programming originates from Global's London headquarters, including Smooth Breakfast with Jenni Falconer and The Smooth Drive Home with Angie Greaves.